csabapalfi/release-it/8-operations.md

 * detecting patterns in logfiles, syslog, system metrics, JMX
 * agent goes down when a complete host is lost
 * monitoring traffic should not cross VLANs that carry public trafﬁc
-* gaps in commercial systems: not aware of business features, server might be all ok but customer experience still bad because of other issues (cookier, etc)
+* gaps in commercial systems: not aware of business features
+* server might be all ok but customer experience still bad because of other issues
 * tealeaf -> focusing on customer experience
 * usually monitoring systems are already in place when desinging a new application/system
 * monitoring standards: SNMP, CIM, JMX